Pacific Partnership 2022 conducts Nursing Symposium

 PUERTO PRINCESA, Philippines (Aug.
-13, 2022) – U.S. Navy Sailors and members of the Australian Defence Force pose for a photo with local nurses during a Nursing Symposium held in support of Pacific Partnership 2022.
+13, 2022) – Capt.
+Hank Kim, mission commander of Pacific Partnership 2022 (PP22), center, delivers remarks to U.S., Australian, and Philippine medical professionals during a nursing symposium in support of PP22.
 Now in its 17th year, Pacific Partnership is the largest annual multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Brandie Nuzzi)

 |Date Taken: